stevencurtis/SwiftCoding/OffscreenRendering/README.md

 return cell
 ```

-Now when we turn on the `Color Offscreen-Rendered Yellow` (one a device, please!) you'll see a problem.
+Now when we turn on the `Color Offscreen-Rendered Yellow` (on a device, please!) you'll see a problem.

 ![YellowsResized](Images/YellowsResized.png)